dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 The examples below are shown as might be reported by the ISC Dig utility.
 For the purposes of brevity irrelevant content is omitted.

-## Stub query for A with MQType-Request for AAAA + HTTPS
+## Stub query for A with MQType-Query for AAAA + HTTPS

-In this example a stub resolver has requested the A record for www.example.com, along with an MQTYPE-Request option requesting AAAA and HTTPS records.
+In this example a stub resolver has requested the A record for www.example.com, along with an MQTYPE-Query option requesting AAAA and HTTPS records.
 The stub resolver has also set the DO bit, indicating DNSSEC support.